damianhakert/damianhakert.github.io/source/handbook/values/index.html.md

 ## How do we reinforce our values

+Whatever behavior you reward will become your values.
+We reinforce our values through the following actions:

 1. By what we do, especially what the leadership does.
 1. By what we select for during hiring.
 1. By what we emphasize during on-boarding.
+1. By what criteria we use for promotions
-1. By what criteria we use for promotions and bonuses.
+1. By what criteria we use for bonuses.
+1. By what behavior we compliment.
 1. By what criteria we use to let people go.

 ## Permission to play